Frequently Asked Questions About Debt Settlement

 No debt settlement company can realistically promise to eliminate all collection calls.
 However, we do understand the stress these collection calls can create and we recognize the importance of offering the support and expertise to help counteract potential collection harassment.

-New Era provides our clients with recommendations for dealing with creditor calls.
+New Era provides our clients with recommendations for dealing with creditor calls as part of our debt resolution & debt negotiation programs.

-While creditors have the legal right to bring a lawsuit for non-payment of a debt obligation, such lawsuits are far less common than aggressive credit collectors would have you think.
+While creditors have the legal right to bring a lawsuit for non-payment of a debt obligation, such lawsuits during the debt resolution process are far less common than aggressive credit collectors would have you think.
 Most creditors would rather work things out amicably in a negotiated settlement than spend more money taking a customer to court (with no guarantee of being able to collect on a judgment).
 That’s why thousands of litigation-free settlements are transacted every month all across the country.

 But, the worst-case scenario is that you could be required to pay a debt balance in full in the event of legal action by a creditor.
 This is little different from the starting situation most clients find themselves in, and again, it is a fairly rare occurrence.

 If you listen to some debt collectors, you might be fooled into thinking they will seize your very next paycheck unless you make a payment right then and there.
-But this is mainly an intimidation tactic.
+But this is mainly an intimidation tactic used to dissuade you from participating in a debt resolution program.

 Actual garnishment actions are relatively rare, and do not happen without advance warning.
 First, a creditor must bring a lawsuit, obtain a judgment, and then take an additional step to obtain authorization for the garnishment.

 No one can take your paycheck without court approval, and you must be given notice of such court action through formal documentation.
-So, don’t be fooled by one of the oldest collection tricks in the book.
+So, don’t be fooled by one of the oldest collection tricks in the book, find a suitable debt resolution instead.

 You will not be able to continue using any of the credit cards or other accounts enrolled into a Debt Settlement program.
 When you are negotiating to have creditors forgive half or more of the balances owed, they simply will not extend more credit unless you bring the account current again and get back on a plan to pay off the full balance.

 Debt Settlement and Credit Counseling are two different approaches to debt relief.
-These differences primarily show up in the length of time it takes to become debt free and the overall amount it costs.
+The differences between tehse two forms of debt resolution primarily show up in the length of time it takes to become debt-free and the overall amount it costs to repay the principal and the accrued interest.

 With Credit Counseling, you will eventually pay back all of the debt balances – plus interest and fees; whereas with Debt Settlement, you pay back only a portion of your debt load.
 This makes Debt Settlement a much faster path to handling your debt (2-3 years) than Credit Counseling (5-9 years).
 And, this means a lot less money out of your pocket.

-As a general rule, any type of unsecured debt can be successfully negotiated.
+As a general rule, nearly every type of unsecured debt can be successfully negotiated.
 An unsecured debt is one that is not tied to a specific material item that could be repossessed by the creditor.
-So an auto loan, for example, could not be included because the creditor could legally repossess the vehicle.
+So, an auto loan, for example, could not be included in a debt negotiation program because the creditor could legally repossess the vehicle.

-Credit card debt, medical bills, department store cards, signature loans, unsecured lines of credit, and revolving charge accounts are all types of debt that can be included in a debt settlement program.
+Credit card debt, department store cards, signature loans, unsecured lines of credit, and revolving charge accounts are all types of debt that can be included in a debt settlement program.
+Some medical bills can be included in debt settlement depending on the delinquency state and the collection agency debt is with.

-The main exception is student loans, which in most cases are government backed loans that cannot even be discharged in a bankruptcy proceeding.
-(Private student loans that are not sponsored by the government can be included.)
+The main exception is student loans, which in most cases, are government-backed loans that cannot even be discharged in a bankruptcy proceeding.
+(Private student loans that are not sponsored by the government can be included in debt negotiations.)

-New Era has successfully negotiated with thousands of creditors all across the nation.
+New Era has successfully negotiated debts with thousands of creditors all across the nation through our various debt resolution programs.
 In the course of business, we have established contacts with the major banks, collection agencies, and collection attorneys.
-Debt Settlement is recognized as a viable solution by collection industry professionals, and at New Era we pride ourselves on the professional reputation we have established by dealing fairly with creditors.
+Debt Settlement is recognized as a viable solution by collection industry professionals, and at New Era, we pride ourselves on the professional reputation we have established by dealing fairly with creditors.

 In the rare instance where a creditor balks at accepting a reasonable settlement at the time it is proposed, it is often a matter of simply waiting for a different phase of the collection process.